Showing posts with label Herbs. Show all posts

 Spraying does not kill this plant, herbicides easily kill the above ground parts, and it quickly resprouts from many underground rhizomes.
 This is a plant that does not want to die.
 I have heard that it can survive under weed mat for years, and pop up once their is a rip in the weed fabric.

 The simple way to deal with this is don't grow it in the garden bed.
 Grow it in a pot, and have the pot on pavers.
-As I mentioned, mine has never escaped and I have grown it for seven or eight years.
+As I mentioned, mine has not escaped and I have grown it for seven or eight years.

 Vegan Fish Sauce Recipe